 The Lebanese Accreditation Council (Conseil Libanais D’Accréditation - COLIBAC), under the Ministry of Industry, is the only accreditation body in Lebanon.
-COLIBAC is not yet functional, and some of the Lebanese laboratories are accredited by foreign accreditation bodies.
+COLIBAC is presently a non-operational entity, and unable to fulfil the role that accreditation bodies in Europe and worldwide fulfill in conformity assessment.
+Some Lebanese laboratories are accredited by foreign accreditation bodies.
 The IRI chemical and micro-biological laboratories are accredited.

 Publication of Technical Regulations

 Lebanese standards are voluntary, but when approving Lebanese standards based on the recommendation of the technical committees, LIBNOR’s Board of Directors may ask for the mandatory application of a standard if it affects public health or safety.
 In this case, a decree from the Council of Ministers (i.e. the Cabinet) is published based on the request of the Ministry of Industry.
 There is no formal procedure for notification, as Lebanon is not yet a WTO member.
 U.S. entities can comment on technical regulations via e-mail to LIBNOR.
 LIBNOR established a WTO/Technical Barriers to Trade (TBT) point of contact for inquiries in 2012.

 Use ePing to review proposed technical regulations and conformity assessment procedures